shrinerb/shrine/doc/carrierwave.md

 #### `#recreate_versions!`

-Shrine doesn't provide an automatic mechanism for recreating versions, because that is very individual for different situations.
-For example, sometimes you want to regenerate all versions and sometimes just one.
-However, I wrote a guide "[Regenerating versions]" that should help you out with that.
+Shrine doesn't have a built-in way of regenerating versions, because that's very individual and depends on what versions you want regenerated, what ORM are you using, how many records there are in your database etc. The [Regenerating versions] guide provides some useful tips on this task.

 ### Models